The Ridgemont Public Library is a school district library serving two villages and surrounding areas.

 In 1938, The Ridgeway Public Library began in a locker room in the basement of the old Ridgeway school.
 When the Mt.
 Victory and Ridgeway schools consolidated in 1963 the library left the school to make room for classes and moved uptown to a restaurant owned by Bill and Phyllis Whetsel on the corner of Main and Oak St., where the fire department now stands.
 It later moved a few doors down to 109 S. Main St. into a property owned by Fuzz & Mary Oates.
 In 1990 the library purchased the general store formerly owned by Jim & Mary Minix at 105 S. Main St. to expand to its present size.

-In 1974, The Ridgeway and Mt.
+On January 1, 1974, The Ridgeway and Mt.
 Victory Libraries consolidated to become the Ridgemont Public Library.

 The Ridgemont Public Library serves the Ridgemont School District.